Qav45/fps-doctor/WIKI.md

 ---

-## Publishing this as a GitHub Wiki

-GitHub Wikis are a separate tab on the repo.
-You can:

-1. Enable the Wiki in the repository **Settings** (if disabled).
-2. Create a **Home** page and paste sections from this file, or
-3. Commit this file as **`WIKI.md`** in the repo (as here) and link it from the README for users who prefer in-repo docs.

----

 *Document generated to match FPS Doctor **v1.0.0** behavior in the codebase.
 If the project changes, update phase counts and flags against `main.py` and the collectors.*